lisabronwyn/228-goal-design-and-build/README.md

 ## Description

 You need a website.
 Try Wix!
 Just kidding.
 But seriously, are you in need of your own website?
 Are you getting serious about job hunting and working on your brand?
+What is DNS, FTP, SSH, SMTP, cPanel, etc?

 There are two versions of this goal: free and paid